There are a lot of Wealthsimple reviews out there, but many of them lack one thing: A reviewer who has personally used

 - How do I open a Wealthsimple account?

 Wealthsimple is a roboadvisor that helps you invest your money at a low cost, using Nobel-prize winning investment principles—and it’s entirely beginner-friendly.

 What’s a roboadvisor?
 If you’re new to the term, a roboadvisor is a financial company that uses technology to automate the parts of investing that don’t need to be managed by a person, and is able to offer lower costs because of that automation.
 However, many roboadvisors still offer access to real people if you need to get support or talk to someone about your options.

 Basically, they’re a financial company, and they make investing your money much easier than it used to be.
-They have multiple account types you can use to invest your money, and they also offer a high-interest rate savings account (Wealthsimple Cash, which pays 2.4% on every dollar you deposit) and an online brokerage (Wealthsimple Trade) which you can use to trade stocks.
+They have multiple account types you can use to invest your money, and they also offer a savings account (Wealthsimple Cash, which pays 0.9% on every dollar you deposit) and an online brokerage (Wealthsimple Trade) which you can use to trade stocks.

 There are three major things you should know about Wealthsimple’s investing options: the accounts they have available based on your country, the portfolios they offer, and the different tiers of service you can get with them.